riveSunder/rivesunder/README.md

 ### Current Pursuits

-* I am currently working on simulating soft robotics and on generalizing the world of cellular automata.
+* I am currently working on simulating soft robotics and on generalizing a few cellular automata universes.

 * After something of a hiatus, I plan to update [Bootstrapping Deep Neuroevolution and Developmental Learning](https://github.com/rivesunder/bevodevo) over the next year or so. `bevodevo` is a resource for studying and experimenting with a range of evolutionary and developmental algorithms, currently with an emphasis on episodic reinforcement learning tasks but I hope to include ideas from open-endedness soon.